sikrip/zzw30/aero-v1/README.md

 ### Splitter
 The splitter is a fairly simple one.
 Completely flat with a small angle of attack of 1 degree.
-The front lip from Luxurypart is used instead of an air dam.
+The front lip from Luxuryparts is used instead of an air dam.
 The splitter is made out of 12mm marine plywood.

 In the making: